bdcht/amoco/README.rst

 - a **symbolic** algebra module which allows to describe the semantics of every instructions and compute a functional representation of instruction blocks.
-- a generic execution model wich provides an abstract memory model to deal with concrete or symbolic values transparently, and other system-dependent features.
+- a generic execution model which provides an abstract memory model to deal with concrete or symbolic values transparently, and other system-dependent features.
 - various classes implementing usual disassembly techniques like linear sweep,